-A library's system is automated if its public access catalog, circulation, cataloging, acquisitions, serials, etc. operations are managed and accessible electronically through computerized means.

-LIBRARY BUILDING EXPENDITURES:

-These are the funds, from the library's budget, spent on the operation and maintenance, etc. of physical facilities.
-See: Other Operating Expenditures, Miscellaneous Expenditures, Technology Expenditures, City Maintains Building, City Maintenance Amount

-LIBRARY COOPERATIVE ARRANGEMENTS:
+A library is automated if its public access catalog, circulation, cataloging, acquisitions, serials, etc. operations are managed and accessible electronically through computerized means.
+A Library Automated System generally consists of a number of modules (separate software programs) used as tools to perform the various data processing functions related to managing a library's collection and services.
+LIBRARY BUILDING (OTHER OPERATING) EXPENDITURES: These are the funds, from the library's budget, spent on the operation and maintenance of physical facilities.
+See: Other Operating Expenditures, Miscellaneous Expenditures, Technology Expenditures, City Maintains Building, City Maintenance Amount LIBRARY COOPERATIVE ARRANGEMENTS:

-These are the types of arrangements the library is in engaged in with their cooperative partners, including, but not limited to the following joint ventures: Collection/Catalog, Facility, Purchasing, Reference Services, Telecom Services, and Training, etc. See: Library Cooperative(s), Library Cooperative Organizations

-LIBRARY COOPERATIVE ORGANIZATIONS:
+These are the types of arrangements the library is in engaged in with their cooperative partners, including, but not limited to the following joint ventures: Collection/Catalog, Facility, Purchasing, Reference Services, Telecom Services, and Training, etc. See: Library Cooperative, Library Cooperative Organizations LIBRARY COOPERATIVE ORGANIZATIONS:

-These are the partner organizations the library works with, including, but not limited to the following: Academic Libraries, Club Libraries, Community Centers, K-12 Schools, Medical Libraries, Museums, Non-Profits Organizations, Public Libraries, and Tribal groups, etc. See: Library Cooperative(s), Library Cooperative Arrangements
+These are the partner organizations the library works with, including, but not limited to the following: Academic Libraries, Club Libraries, Community Centers, K-12 Schools, Medical Libraries, Museums, Non-Profit Organizations, Public Libraries, and Tribal groups, etc. See: Library Cooperative, Library Cooperative Arrangements LIBRARY COOPERATIVE(S):

-LIBRARY COOPERATIVE(S):

 Generally speaking, a cooperative is a network of independent member organizations who have agreed to cooperate in their efforts to locate, deliver and share resources to provide quality information services.
-Often cooperative organizations are connected through such means as shared facilities, collection materials, telecommunications equipment, automated systems, etc. See: Library Cooperative Arrangements, Library Cooperative Organizations

-LIBRARY PROGRAM(S) [ATTENDANCE]:
+Often cooperative organizations are connected through such means as shared facilities, collection materials, telecommunications equipment, automated systems, etc. See: Library Cooperative Arrangements, Library Cooperative Organizations LIBRARY PROGRAM(S) [ATTENDANCE]:

 A program is any planned event which introduces the group attending to any of the broad range of library services or activities or which directly provides information to participants.
 Programs may cover use of the library, library services, or library tours.
 Programs may also provide cultural, recreational, or educational information, often designed to meet a specific social need.
-Examples of these types of programs include film showings; lectures; story hours; book discussions; literacy, English as a second language, and citizenship classes.
-This includes programs held off-site that are sponsored or co-sponsored by the library, but excludes programs sponsored by other groups that use library facilities.
-Programs offered as part of a series, are still considered separate programs for counting purposes.
-For example, a book club offered every two weeks, 24 weeks a year, should be counted as 24 programs.
+Examples of these types of programs include film showings, lectures, story hours, literacy, English as a second language, citizenship classes, and book discussions.
+This includes programs held off-site that are sponsored or co-sponsored by the library, but excludes program.
+For example, a film series offered once a week for eight weeks is counted as eight programs.
 Library activities delivered on a one-to-one basis, rather than to a group, such as one-to-one literacy tutoring, services to homebound, resume writing assistance, homework assistance, and mentoring activities are not considered programs under this definition.
 ATTENDANCE is the count of the audience at all programs sponsored by the library for the year.
-See: Adult Library Programs, Children's Library Programs, Young Adult Programs
+See: Adult Library Programs, Children's Library Programs, Young Adult Library Programs LOCAL CAPITAL REVENUE: